EC-Nordbund/denomailer/README.md

 #### mimeContent

-There are use cases where you want to do encoding etc. on your own.
-This option allowes you to specify the content of the mail.
+There may be instances where you want to use your own encoding.
+This option allows you to specify the content of the mail.

 #### content & html

-The content should be a plain-text version of the html content you can set `content` to `'auto'` to generate that by denomailer but in most cases you should do it on your own!
+The content should be a plain-text version of the HTML content.
+You can set `content` to `'auto'` to generate the content automatically, but we recommend that you do set it yourself.

 #### attachments

-A array of attachments you can encode it as base64, text, binary.
-Note that base64 is converted to binary and only there for a better API.
-So don't encode your binary files as base64 so denomailer can convert it back to binary.
+You can encode an array of attachments as base64, text, or binary.
+Note that base64 is converted to binary and is only present for a better API.
+So don't encode your binary files as base64, otherwise denomailer can't convert it back to binary.

 #### internalTag

-This can be used with preprocessors so you can give a mail a type for example `'registration'`, `'newsletter'` etc. supports symbols and strings.
+This can be used with preprocessors so you can give mail a type, for example `'registration'`, `'newsletter'` etc. supports symbols and strings.

 ### Allowed Mail Formats

-A single Mail `mail@example.de` with a name `NAME` can be encoded in the following ways:
+A single address `mail@example.de` with the name `NAME` can be encoded in the following ways:

 1. `"name@example.de"`
 2. `"<name@example.de>"`